MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-sbc-multiple-tenants.md

 ![Screenshot of the base domain activation page.](media/direct-routing-4-sbc-domain-activation.png)

-## Register a subdomain name in a customer tenant
+## Register a subdomain name in a customer tenant - Example

 You'll need to create a unique subdomain name for every customer.
 This example creates a subdomain sbc1.customers.adatum.biz in a tenant with the default domain name woodgrovebank.us.